devopsdays/devopsdays-web/content/events/2018-baltimore/sponsor.md

 * 2 included tickets
 * Logo on shared slide, rotating during breaks
 * Logo on DevOpsDays Baltimore 2018 event website
-* Drop-off table for swag by registration

 ### Gold - $3,000

 * All benefits of Silver sponsors
 * Logo on all email communication
 * 1 additional ticket, 3 in total
-* 1/2 table for swag/marketing/staffing
+* Shared table for swag/marketing/staffing

 ### Platinum - $5,000

 * All benefits of Gold sponsors
 * 1 minute pitch to full audience, including streaming audience
 * 2 additional tickets, 5 in total
-* Dedicated table for swag/marketing/staffing
+* Full table for swag/marketing/staffing

 ### Media - $0